reflex-media/lesgo-docs/docs/getting-started/structure.md

 ### Middleware Directory
 The `src/middlewares/` directory contains the request middlewares.

+### Model Directory
+The `src/models/` directory contains the Model for the application.
+Models is the gateway to the database / data store.

 ### Service Directory
 The `src/services/` directory contains class-based services or modules, usually instantiated.
 These classes are usually made available in the `src/utils/` as helper functions.